Zalelin3/7CRoomies/test/instruction.md

 `"C:\Program Files\MySQL\MySQL Server 8.0\bin\mysqld" --console --local_infile=ON`
 Replace path with wherever you installed MySQL.

 2. Make sure the database is set up & has the schema we want.
 Follow Shihao’s instructions (the flask db init, migrate, upgrade part).
+If the schema doesn't match, the files won't load.

 3. In the command line, we’ll modify the database as a client with all permissions.
-    * `"C:\Program Files\MySQL\MySQL Server 8.0\bin\mysql"--local-infile=1 -u root -p` and enter whatever password you chose for MySQL initially.
+    * `"C:\Program Files\MySQL\MySQL Server 8.0\bin\mysql" --local-infile=1 -u root -p` and enter whatever password you chose for MySQL initially.
     * `use dreamteam_db` to work with our database.
     * `show tables` and make sure the tables are all there.
     * Load the data from local files I’ve pushed to github within this order: